AndersonShelby/xfce4-conf/README.md

   ```

-  > Note: This should install wget.
+  > Note: Installs the wget utility, which is used to download files from the web.

   ```bash